I often get the question, “What is the difference between Medicare Advantage vs Medigap plans?”.

 To give a fair comparison of Medicare Advantage vs Medigap lets take a look at the cons of Medicare Advantage.

-Well, first of all, it's usually limited to a local network of doctors and you have less choice.
+First of all, Medicare Advantage is usually limited to a local network of doctors and you have less choice.

-Let me give you an example that's pertinent to where I live in San Diego.
-We have a healthcare system called Scripps.
+Let me give you an example that's pertinent to where I used to live in San Diego.
+We had a healthcare system called Scripps.
 There are many different Scripps medical groups and clinics all over San Diego.
 For example, Scripps Coastal, Scripps Clinic, Scripps Mercy, etc.

 A lot of people don't realize that your ability to see a specialist is based on the group that your primary care physician is located in.